HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

 Like TTFB, FCP improved with higher rankings.
-Also like TTFB, only [19.5% of origins on Wordpress experienced good FCP performance](https://datastudio.google.com/s/kZ9K0d-sBQw).
+Also like TTFB, only [19.5% of origins on WordPress experienced good FCP performance](https://datastudio.google.com/s/kZ9K0d-sBQw).
 Since their TTFB performance was poor, I am not surprised that their FCP is also slow.
 It's difficult to achieve good scores on FCP and LCP if TTFB is slow.

 Common culprits for poor FCP are render-blocking resources, server response times (anything associated with a slow TTFB), large network payloads, and more.